shecodes-students/learning-resources/README.md

 Media formats
 -------------
-Please include one or more of these format tags
+Please include one or more of these format tags.

 - podcast episodes #podcast
 - conference talks #talk